spdx/spdx-3-model/model/Licensing/Licensing.md

     whole, found in the Package itself (e.g., LICENSE file, README file, metadata in the Package, etc.)
-  * would not include any license information that is not in the Package itself (e.g., license information from the project’s website or from a third party repository or website)
+  * would not include any license information that is not in the Package itself (e.g., license information from the project's website or from a third party repository or website)
 * for Files:
   * would include license info found in the File itself (e.g., license